GOVINDSANKAR38/SAP-ABAP-Development-Projects/17-Enhancements/README.md

 Most of this chapter describes on-premise techniques.
 In the ABAP Cloud development model the picture narrows sharply: extension happens through **released** extension points — released BAdIs, released APIs and the defined extensibility options — not through modifications, implicit enhancements, or edits to delivered includes.
 That is the practical meaning of "keep the core clean".
 The techniques above remain correct and necessary for the on-premise systems that run today; they simply are not the path for a cloud-model extension.
 See [21-Classic-vs-Modern-ABAP](../21-Classic-vs-Modern-ABAP/README.md).

-## ✅ Best Practices

-- Prefer the **least invasive** technique available: released BAdI > BAdI > enhancement spot/point > customer exit > user exit > modification.
-- Never modify standard SAP objects directly unless no other technique exists — modifications complicate every future upgrade and support package.
-- Prefer **explicit** enhancement spots over implicit enhancement options.
-Implicit enhancements attach to code SAP never designed as an interface, so they break silently when that code changes.
-- Document every enhancement with a comment referencing the business requirement or ticket.
-- Keep enhancement implementations thin — call out to your own Z classes rather than embedding large blocks of logic in an enhancement include.
-- Keep a register of your enhancements.
-They are the single easiest thing to lose track of before an upgrade.

-## ⚠️ Common Mistakes

-- Using a modification where a BAdI or enhancement point would have worked.
-- **Confusing user exits with customer exits** — different mechanisms, different upgrade consequences.
-- Forgetting that a customer exit (`SMOD`/`CMOD`) allows only **one active project** per enhancement, so two teams cannot implement it independently.
-- Relying on implicit enhancement options in code that SAP may restructure at any support package.
-- Not testing the enhanced flow against the *unenhanced* standard flow.

-## 🎤 Interview & Review Checkpoints

-- Rank the enhancement techniques by upgrade safety and justify the ranking.
-- Explain the difference between a user exit, a customer exit, and a BAdI — precisely.
-- Explain the difference between an explicit and an implicit enhancement, and why the latter is riskier.
-- Explain what `SPAU` and `SPDD` are used for during an upgrade.
-- Explain the relationship between `SMOD` (enhancement) and `CMOD` (project).
-- Explain what changes about all of this under ABAP Cloud.

 ## 🖥️ Related Transaction Codes